 result of externals definition handling.
 In those instances,

-you can pass the --ignore-externals
+you can pass the --ignore-externals option to

 the subcommand.